mortenivar/Jed-modes/README.sh.txt

 - SH_Shellcheck_Severity_Level, specifies the minimum severity of errors to consider.
 Valid values in order of severity are "error", "warning", "info" and "style".

+- SH_Brace_Pos, should left curly brace such as in function names be on the same line as the function name (0) or be on the next line (1).

+- SH_Format_Heredocs, format heredocs or not.
+If your heredocs are mostly other shell script, then you would like to format.
+'0' to leave heredocs alone, '1' to indent them.
+You may toggle this value with "<alt>," (<alt>
+  comma)

                              Syntax Highlighting

 If DFA syntax is built into Jed, you may use the mode's DFA highlighting